George Sigerson: Doctor and scientist

-Sigerson was born at Holy Hill, near Strabane in County Tyrone, the son of William and Nancy (née Neilson) Sigerson.
-He had had three brothers James, John and William, and three sisters, Ellen, Jane and Mary Ann.
-He attended Letterkenny Academy but was sent by his father, William, who developed the spade mill and who played an active role in the development of Artigarvan, to complete his education in France.
+Sigerson was born at Holy Hill, near Strabane, County Tyrone, the son of William and Nancy (née Neilson) Sigerson.
+He had had three brothers and three sisters He attended Letterkenny Academy but was sent by his father, who developed the spade mill and who played an active role in the development of Artigarvan, to complete his education in France.

 He studied medicine at the Queen's College, Galway, and Queen's College, Cork, and took his degree in 1859.
-He then went to Paris where he spent some time studying under Charcot and Duchenne at the Salpêtrière; a fellow-student was Sigmund Freud.
+He then went to Paris where he spent some time studying under Jean-Martin Charcot and Guillaume Duchenne de Boulogne at the Pitié-Salpêtrière Hospital; a fellow-student was Sigmund Freud.
 Sigerson published successful translations of Charcot's Clinical Lectures in 1877 and 1881.

-He returned to Ireland and opened a practice in Dublin, specializing as a neurologist.
+He returned to Ireland and opened a practice in Dublin, specialising as a neurologist.
 He continued to visit France annually to study under Charcot.
 His patients included Maud Gonne, Austin Clarke and Nora Barnacle.
 He lectured on medicine at the Catholic University of Ireland.
 He was professor of zoology and later botany at the University College Dublin.

 Cultural nationalist

 While a student he taught himself Irish and made the acquaintance of Charles Kickham and John O'Leary.

 His first book, The Poets and Poetry of Munster, appeared in 1860.
 He was actively involved in political journalism for many years, writing for The Nation.
 Sigerson and his wife Hester were by now among the dominant figures of the Gaelic Revival.
-They frequently held Sunday evening salons at their Dublin home, No. 3 Clare St, to which artists, intellectuals and rebels alike attended, including O'Leary, Yeats, Patrick Pearse, Roger Casement and 1916 signatory Thomas MacDonagh.
+They frequently held Sunday evening salons at their Dublin home, No. 3 Clare St, to which artists, intellectuals and rebels alike attended, including O'Leary, W. B. Yeats, Patrick Pearse, Roger Casement and 1916 signatory Thomas MacDonagh.
 Sigerson was a co-founder of the Feis Ceoil and President of the National Literary Society from 1893 until his death.
-His daughter, Dora, was a poet who was also involved in the Irish literary revival.
+His daughter, Dora, was a poet.

-Nominated for a twelve-year term to the first Senate of the Irish Free State, Sigerson briefly served as the first chairman on 11–12 December 1922 before the election of Lord Glenavy.
-On 18 February 1925, the day after his death, the Senate paid tribute to him.
+He was nominated for a twelve-year term to the first Seanad Éireann of the Irish Free State, Sigerson briefly served as the first chairman on 11–12 December 1922 before the election of Lord Glenavy.
+On 18 February 1925, the day after his death, the Seanad paid tribute to him.